 One of the main reasons why I ended up abandoning the two blogs that I started was that I didn’t treat them seriously.
 I treated them like short-term hobbies that I could give up any time.
 Needless to say, when something popped up in my life, they were the first things to go.
 But my inner desire to blog always comes back and urges me forward.

 I have decided to change my attitude towards blogging.
 I spent a few days ruminating over my initial version of the Mission, Vision and Values for my blog, and included them in the “About Me” section.
 They were the reasons why I have this blog, and they motivate me every day to live up to the goals I set up for myself.

 Nowadays, I treat blogging like a serious business.
-I have created an product backlog for all the items I’d like to work on, and have created a weekly action log for all the tasks that I want to complete for the week.
+I have created a product backlog for all the items I’d like to work on, and have created a weekly action log for all the tasks that I want to complete for the week.
+I have spent a lot more time on social engagement and search engine optimization (SEO).
 It is almost like I am employing Agile Methodology for myself when it comes to blogging.

 I am sure there will always be unexpected things happening in my life, but, just like how I treat my regular job, I will not give up blogging so easily any more.

 This is another important lesson that blogging has taught me.
 Over the last few years of blogging, and a much longer time period of surfing the Internet, I have come across many successful bloggers whose blogs have garnered many accolades and millions of views.
 Some are able to fully support themselves by blogging alone, and some literally make hundreds of thousands of dollars a year.

 I used to feel a bit sad and jealous when I come across their stories, but I have stopped comparing myself to others.
 Everybody has his/her own story to write.
 Wasting time comparing myself to others does NOTHING to help me grow my blog.